google/WebFundamentals/src/content/en/android/trusted-web-activity/whats-new/index.md

   <img src="/web/android/trusted-web-activity/whats-new/product-details.jpg"
       alt="Product Details"/>
   <figcaption>
-    <b>Figure 3</b>.
-Product Details.
+    <b>Figure 3.</b> Product Details.
   </figcaption>
 </figure>

-To create a new in-app product you will need a product ID, name, description and a price.
+To create a new in-app product you will need a product ID, name, description, and a price.
 It’s important to create meaningful and easy to remember product IDs, you’ll need them later and the IDs can’t be changed once created.